 In this module you’ve learned how to configure household naming, manage addresses, create custom relationships, and manage duplicate contacts and accounts — all critical skills to keep your nonprofit and your Salesforce org in tip-top shape.

 If you’re working your way through the Administer Nonprofit Success Pack (NPSP) trail, continue on to learn about opportunity settings for donations.

 - Salesforce Help: Find and Merge Duplicate Contacts

 - Salesforce Help: Show Duplicate Records in Lightning Experience

 - Salesforce Help: Create Reports on Duplicate Records

-- NPSP How-To Video: Merge or Split Households
+- Video: Nonprofit Salesforce How-To-Series: NPSP Merge and Split Households

 - Salesforce.org Website: Insights Platform Data Integrity